khalid-hussain/shaheen/chap6.md

 different.
 Badr bin Mughira is the full moon of Andalus' sky and I am merely one of those thousands of spectators who despite being in awe with its brightness cannot even bring the idea in our hearts of bringing it down from the sky for the adornment of our huts.
-Bashir Bin Hassan is also a shining star of Andalus' sky and if your interest was limited to seeing him, then I certainly would not have objected.
+Bashir bin Hassan is also a shining star of Andalus' sky and if your interest was limited to seeing him, then I certainly would not have objected.
 But Angela!
 You want to tear this star of the sky and put it in your lap while closing your eyes to the massive gulf